Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

         * DeepLab is a variant of FCNs.
         * > (2015, Dilated Convolutions) Chen et al. (2015a) used dilation to simplify the architecture of Long et al. (2015).
         * > (2015, SegNet) The method of [3] also use the feature maps of the classification network with an independent CRF post-processing technique to perform segmentation.
+        * > (2015, ParseNet) Chen et al. (2014) first uses a FCN to estimate the unary potential, then applies a fully connected CRF to smooth the predictions spatially.
         * > (2016, ENet) Other existing architectures use simpler classifiers and then cascade them with Conditional Random Field (CRF) as a post-processing step liang14 ; sturgess09 .
         * > (2016, RefineNet) The atrous convolution based approach DeepLab-CRF in [5] directly output a middle-resolution score map then applies the dense CRF method [27] to refine boundaries by leveraging color contrast information.
 * [[DeepLabV2](https://arxiv.org/abs/1606.00915)] <!-- printed -->